 Why Executive Income Protection?

-Provides you with a tax free monthly income should you be unable to work due to accident or sickness.
+Provides you with a monthly income should you be unable to work due to accident or sickness.

 Cover both your salary and dividends and gain access to specialist plans which can be paid for by your company.